PolderQuant/PolderQuant.github.io/_uniprojects/multivart.md

 ---
-title:  "REPORT of ASSIGNMENT 1: Multivariate T & Stocks"
+title:  "Multivariate T & Stocks"
 excerpt: "An overview of simulating and testing a multivariate t-distribution and applying it to real stock returns."
 header:
 teaser: /assets/img/multivariate_t/teaser.jpg
 ---

 # Introduction